 Article at a Glance

-- In addition to the physical benefits, cold exposure has been shown to improve depression, anxiety, and other mood disorders.
+- In addition to physical benefits, cold exposure has been shown to improve depression, anxiety, and other mood disorders.

-There’s actually a whole debate as to whether the treatment is as beneficial as the hype says or if it’s just another unsubstantiated marketing scheme.
+You also may have wondered whether the treatment is as beneficial as the hype says or if it’s just another unsubstantiated marketing scheme.

-Here, we’ll unravel cryotherapy and present some empirical evidence regarding its effects on the brain and body.
-More specifically, we’ll explore what happens to our bodies when undergoing the treatment, the after-effects of the treatment, as well as the optimal time exposure, temperature, and number of sessions.
+Well, we’ve done some digging into the research on cold therapies.
+Here, we’ll unravel cryotherapy and present some empirical evidence regarding its effects on the brain and entire body.
+We’ll explore what happens to the body when undergoing the treatment, the after-effects of the treatment, and the optimal time exposure, temperature, and the number of sessions.

-What is Cryotherapy?
+What Is Cryotherapy?

 This led to the introduction of whole-body cryotherapy (WBC) in the clinical setting, but its ability to repair and rehabilitate cells made it popular in the entire health sector.

-What is the Science of Cryotherapy?
+What Is the Science Behind Cryotherapy?

-Instantaneously, to protect the body and prevent hypothermia, the brain then sends signals to maintain heat by constricting blood vessels that supply muscles and other tissues, which leaves more blood available for the core, where vital our organs are.
-The body’s core temperature must remain at a constant 37°C (98.6°F).
-Even slight changes lead to damage and possibly even death.
-So, the body will do what it takes to maintain this for survival.
+Instantaneously, to protect the body and prevent hypothermia, the brain then sends signals to maintain heat by constricting blood vessels that supply muscles and other tissues, which leaves more blood flow available for the core, where the vital organs are housed [R, R, R, R].
+It’s also a way to reduce heat loss since dilated vessels release more heat [R].
+This peripheral vasoconstriction leads to an immediate increase in blood pressure by about 5-30 mmHg [R].